 - The degree of control exercised or retained by the employer.

 Yes, one of the factors is “control.”
 But don’t get too excited.
 The DOL emphasizes that although “control” is considered part of the economic realities test, “the ‘control’ factor should not be given undue weight.”
 So it’s there – but don’t focus on it.
 Also keep in mind that courts can and do consider additional factors depending on the circumstances.
 The Interpretation includes an in-depth discussion of each of the six factors with examples.
-If you are an employment law junkie like me, you can read the full Administrative Interpretation here.
-For everyone else, here is a summary:
+Here is a summary:

 1. Integral Part of the Employer’s Business